From Survival To Success: Mastering The Art Of Crisis Management In Business

 7. Invest in Employee Well-being

 Employees are the backbone of any organisation, and their well-being is crucial for business resilience.
 During a crisis, businesses should prioritise their employees' physical and mental health, offering support systems, flexible work arrangements, and open lines of communication.
-In the UK, a substantial majority of managers acknowledge the importance of employee well-being, while only 13% of them have undergone mental health training.
+In the UK, most managers acknowledge the importance of employee well-being, while only 13% have undergone mental health training.
 So, businesses should train their leaders to prioritise mental health in the workplace, especially during a crisis.
 After all, engaged and supported employees are more likely to contribute positively to the recovery efforts during turbulent times.

 8. Leverage Technology